The William Faulkner Collection

 William Faulkner’s choice of a repository for the major manuscripts and personal papers in his possession at the time of his death was the University of Virginia.
 His stated wish was implemented by the creation of the William Faulkner Foundation to which he arranged to bequeath his papers.
 They were ultimately transferred to the University under the guiding hand of Faulkner’s friend, Linton R. Massey, donor of the University of Virginia Library’s vast collection of Faulkner first editions, translations and all publications touching on the writer’s life and work.
 The collection also includes audio recordings of Faulkner’s speaking engagements during his time as writer-in-residence at the University of Virginia.

-Many rich collections of manuscripts, typescripts, letters, photographs, documents, books, and other printed materials by and about William Faulkner are held by the Special Collections Department.
+Dozens of rich collections of manuscripts, typescripts, letters, photographs, documents, books, and other printed materials by and about William Faulkner are held by the library.
 The bulk of the manuscripts and typescripts of his novels, short stories, and poetry were presented to the University by the William Faulkner Foundation and the outstanding library of printed works by and about Faulkner was presented by Linton R. Massey.
 The Library holds the largest collection of Faulkner’s manuscripts including holograph and typescript material from nineteen published novels and two unpublished novels.
 We have the basic holograph manuscript for seven of the novels and in all others some variant form of the typescript, often with holograph corrections.
 The following description is taken from William Faulkner Manuscripts, 25 vols (New York: Garland, 1986-1987).